Porgy and Bess (film): Critical reception

 Porgy and Bess received mixed reviews.
 Bosley Crowther of The New York Times wrote the "most haunting of American musical dramas has been transmitted on the screen in a way that does justice to its values and almost compensates for the long wait...N.
 Richard Nash has adapted and Otto Preminger has directed a script that fairly bursts with continuous melodrama and the pregnant pressure of human emotions at absolute peaks...Mr.
 Preminger, with close and taut direction, keeps you keyed up for disaster all the time.
 To this structure of pictorial color and dramatic vitality, there is added a musical expression that is possibly the best this fine folk opera has ever had.
 Under André Previn's direction, the score is magnificently played and sung, with some of the most beautiful communication coming from the choral group...To be sure, there are some flaws in this production...But, for the most part, this is a stunning, exciting and moving film, packed with human emotions and cheerful and mournful melodies.
 It bids fair to be as much a classic on the screen as it is on the stage."

+Harrison's Reports wrote: "It is a superb production in every sense of the word, beautifully photographed in Technicolor and the Todd-AO process, and enhanced by six-track stereophonic sound that serves to make the famed and familiar George Gershwin musical score all the more pleasurable."